nathanl/authority/README.markdown

 <a name="controllers">
 ### Controllers

-Controllers get two ways to check permissions.
+Anytime a controller finds a user attempting something they're not authorized to do, a [Security Violation](#security_violations_and_logging) will result.
+Controllers get two ways to check authorization:

 - `authorize_actions_for Transaction` protects multiple controller actions with a `before_filter`, which performs a class-level check.
 If the current user is never allowed to delete a `Transaction`, they'll never even get to the controller's `destroy` method.
 - `authorize_action_for @transaction` can be called inside a single controller action, and performs an instance-level check.
 If called inside `update`, it will check whether the current user is allowed to update this particular `@transaction` instance.